tcassar-diss/report/planning/plan.md

  - Userspace (untrusted) software
  - Kernelspace trusted
  - Why is the separation needed?
- - What is a context switch
+ - What is a world switch (user/kernel)

 ### What is a system call
-- Secure gate to allow switch from insecure to secure mode
+- Secure gate to allow switch from insecure to secure mode Syscalls (almost always) via libc

-#### Making a system call
-- A bit about ABI
-    - `syscall` is a 0-ary x86 instruction
-    - Need to place instructions in relevant registers
-    - => need to write inline assembly to trigger a syscall yourself
-    - ISA-specific; doesn't need detail, just say problem solved by BPF-CORE

-- Syscalls (almost always) via libc
 - `libc` provides a `syscall()` function to avoid inline asm
 - `libc` also provides lots of wrapper functions e.g. `open`

-#### What happens during a context switch
+#### What happens during a world switch
 - Software interrupt
 - Saving/restoring registers
 - Sanitising syscall arguments
+- Architecturally expensive (e.g. cannot be mitigated)
     - Cache pollution
     - Pipeline flush
     - TLB flush

 ### What is compartmentalisation
 - Defensive security design measure